tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 A3 was a non-toxic peptide.

 B1-B6 were the 6 most toxic peptides.
 They followed the trend of high positive charge and hydrophobicity.
-C1 was a "canonical" peptide, meaning it followed the trend of highpositve charge and hydrophobicity.
+C1 was a "canonical" peptide, meaning it followed the trend of high positve charge and hydrophobicity.
 C2-C5 were "non-canonical" peptides.

 *I added numbers to the letters (i.e. C**1**) left to right, top to bottom*